mirage/mirage-www/tmpl/blog/mirage-3.0-released.md

 ### Playing More Nicely with OPAM

 MirageOS 3 has a much richer interface for dealing with the package manager and external library dependencies.
-A user can now specify a version or range of versions for a package dependency, and the `mirage` front-end tool will construct a custom `opam` file including both those package dependencies and the ones automatically generated from `mirage configure`.  `mirage` will also consider version constraints for its own packages -- hopefully, this is the last release where `opam` won't know that your unikernels need updating.
+A user can now specify a version or range of versions for a package dependency, and the `mirage` front-end tool will construct a custom `opam` file including both those package dependencies and the ones automatically generated from `mirage configure`.  `mirage` will also consider version constraints for its own packages -- from now on, `opam` should notice that releases of `mirage` are incompatible with your unikernel.

 For more information on dealing with packages and dependencies, the documentation for [the Functoria.package function](https://mirage.github.io/functoria/Functoria.html#VALpackage) will likely be of use.
 [The PRNG device-usage example in mirage-skeleton](https://github.com/mirage/mirage-skeleton/blob/mirage-dev/device-usage/prng/config.ml) demonstrates some useful invocations of `package`.